wedeling/FabUQCampaign/Tutorial_ocean.md

 + `FabUQCampaign/examples/ocean_2D/*`: an example script, applying EasyVVUQ to a 2D ocean model, see the Detailed Example section below.

-+ `FabUQCampaign/templates/ade`: contains the command-line instruction to draw a single EasyVVUQ sample of the advection diffusion equation.
++ `FabUQCampaign/templates/ocean`: contains the command-line instruction to draw a single EasyVVUQ sample of the ocean model.

 ## Dependencies
 + The example below requires EasyVVUQ >= 0.3